Croix-Create/tictact0e/README.md

 While GitHub Actions will automate the tests, please note that the project is configured as follows:

-yarn test -> will run the unit test.
+yarn test -> will run the unit test and end to end test.
+While the unit test passes, it failed the end to end test which passes under a different command

+- TL:DR yarn test does not pass on GitHub Actions.

 yarn test:playwright -> will run the end to end test.